Al2x2nd2r/week7-ai-volume-forecaster/README.md

 ### Seasonal Patterns
 1. **Weekly Pattern**: The highest days were Thursday (μ=1424), Wednesday (μ=1420), and Friday (μ=1422).
 The Lowest days were Sunday (μ=1313) and Satuday (μ=1321).
 This suggests a pattern where mid-week days preform better.
 2. **Monthly Pattern**: I was unable to reach any solid conclusion for the monthly pattern.
-Its likely the aforementioned weekly pattern continues on throughout the year, rather than any certain month notably increasing or decreasing in growth.
+It's likely the aforementioned weekly pattern continues on throughout the year, rather than any certain month notably increasing or decreasing in growth.
-3. **Yearly Pattern**: [Any annual cycles?]
+3. **Yearly Pattern**: I was unable to reach any solid conclusion for the yearly pattern.
+As with the monthly pattern, it's likely the aforementioned weekly pattern continues on throughout the year, rather than any certain month notably increasing or decreasing in growth.

 ### Statistical Properties
 - Mean: 1390.78 Units